 Ade's insight and talent for seeing things which only he can see, are the reason that the Masques can bring magic to life for a few brief nights on warm and dreamy summer evenings.

-Her unique and talented mind is feverishly working to bring you a new Masque for 2014.
+Her unique and talented mind is feverishly working to bring you a new Masque.
 We know it will be funny, intriguing, romantic, slightly supernatural and amazing.
 Just like our lovely Geraldine herself!

 We have a large number of children in our cast and their safety and enjoyment is our number one concern.
 Polly is an experienced and qualified carer who is responsible for all aspects of safeguarding during The Masques.